 Chess Time Control Calculator

-Estimate how much clock time you should have remaining at any point in a chess game.
-Enter your base time, increment, and moves played to see whether you are ahead or behind the optimal time curve.
+Estimates how much clock time you should have remaining at any point in a chess game given your time control and expected game length.
+Use it to track whether you're ahead of or behind the optimal time-usage curve.

 About this calculator